 For today’s A to Z Challenge I don’t have one book, I have… fifty of them!
 But believe me, the superb series by Polish publisher is worth mentioning, and since all these books are available in English, any speculative fiction fan should find something for themselves.

 In my A to Z Challenge posts I’ve already mentioned several times books recommended to me by my mom, and today I’m going about another one.
 She handed Brian Callison’s “Trapp’s War” to me around the same time she let me read thrillers from her bookshelf, and as far as I remember, I’ve read it in one sitting.
 And then again, and again, and again… (Back when I was young and had plenty of time, I loved to re-read books.)

 In yesterday’s A to Z Challenge post I wrote about science-fiction in space, and today’s one stays on good old Earth (how fitting on the Earth Day!), though Ian R. MacLeod’s book, “Song of Time” carries the reader into the not so far future, to the end of 21st century.

-With today’s post in A to Z Challenge: S is for “Song of Time””
+With today’s post in A to Z Challenge we’re going into space with Kim Stanley Robinson.
 I found “Red Mars” (the first book in Mars Trilogy) in a library, a massive book promising a lot of words to read, and since I had a science-fiction phase, I grabbed it without thinking too much.
 Besides, who wouldn’t like a good story of the first colonists on Mars?
 I knew I would.
 And I did, but I got much more than I…

+As the letter Q was quite tricky, in today’s A to Z Challenge post rather than writing about a particular book, I’ll focus on quotes from various books.
 Some quotes become famous, and even people who haven’t read the books recognize them.
 One of such is definitely “Not all those who wander are lost” by J.R.R.
 Tolkien, another one would be “Winter is coming” from George R.R.
 Martin, or Leo Tolstoy’s “All happy families are alike; each unhappy family is…